Infinite Probabilistic Secret Sharing: Structures realized by perfect and weakly perfect schemes

-From this point on all schemes are assumed to be measurable.
-In this section we give a complete characterization of access structures which can be realized by perfect and almost perfect schemes as defined in Definition \ref{def:scheme-type}.
-Recall that an access structure $\mathcal A\subset 2^P$ is open, if it is open in the Sierpi\'nski topology.
+From this point on only measurable schemes are considered.
+This section gives a complete characterization of access structures which can be realized by perfect or weakly perfect measurable schemes as defined in Definition \ref{def:scheme-type}.
+Recall that an access structure $\mathcal A\subset 2^P$ is \emph{open} if the qualified sets form an open set in the Sierpi\'nski topology.

-Monotone span programs were introduced by Karchmer and Wigderson in \cite{spanprogram}, and they are used to define {\em linear schemes}.
-To fit to our purposes, we extend the notion of span programs by allowing infinitely many participants and arbitrary vector spaces.
-If $V$ is a vector space and $H\subset V$, then the {\em linear span} of $H$ is the set of all (finite) linear combinations of elements of $H$.
+Monotone span programs were introduced by Karchmer and Wigderson \cite{spanprogram}, and they are used to study linear schemes.
+To fit into our framework we extend it by allowing infinitely many participants and arbitrary vector spaces.
+Given a vector space $V$ and a subset $H\subset V$, the \emph{linear span} of $H$ is the set of all (finite) linear combinations of elements of $H$.
+The linear span is a linear subspace of $V$.